wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/configure-manage-voice-users/includes/3-enable-users-direct-routing-teams-phone.md

-Explain Direct Routing in the user enablement context, explain, and demonstrate the process for enablement and non-Teams supporting tasks.

 Before you can enable Direct Routing for users, you'll need to have configured it at the organization level.
 This will include configuring an on-premises Session Border Controller (SBC) or using settings provided by a telephony provider offering a Direct Routing service, and then configuring voice routing, emergency calling, and if required, high-availability functionality.
 These configuration tasks were covered in the earlier module **Configure and deploy Direct Routing**.